Monkyofwar/HeadwindSim-Docs/docs/HDWSU95_Overview.md

-# A330 Neo Overview
+# SU95X Overview

 ## Introduction

-* This section of the Headwind Simulations Documentation is dedicated to the A330 Neo add-on itself.
+* This section of the Headwind Simulations Documentation is dedicated to the SU95X add-on itself.
 It covers the software and more technical aspects of the Headwind Simulations add-on.

 * Headwind Simulations is a small group of enthusiast to provide freeware aircrafts for the Microsoft Flight Simulator.
-Our Add-On A330 Neo is one of the most downloaded aircrafts for the simulator.
-Our goal is to make an independent add-on project aiming to bring the Headwind Simulations A330 Neo up to payware-level systems depth and functionality, all for free.
+Our Add-On SU95X is one of the most downloaded aircrafts for the simulator.
+Our goal is to make an independent add-on project aiming to bring the Headwind Simulations SU95X up to payware-level systems depth and functionality, all for free.
 <br>
 ## Aircraft Configuration(s)

 * The following aircraft configurations are currently simulated:
 ```
-Model       A330 Neo
+Model       SU95X
 Engine      Rolls-Royce Trent 7000
 APU         APS3200
 FMS         Honeywell Release H3